 When most parents think of sensory processing issues, they think of the children who hate clothing tags and gag on textured foods.
 Joint hypermobility, regardless of the reason (prematurity, Ehlers-Danlos syndrome, head injury, etc) can result in kids who stumble when they move and wobble when they rest.
 They are seen by orthopedists and physical therapists, and told to build up those weak muscles.
 Well, those kids have sensory processing issues too!
 And they deserve more effective treatment than they typically receive.

 Lack of joint integrity, especially decreased joint stability, results in a decrease in proprioception and kinesthesia.
 These two under-appreciated senses tell a child about her body’s positions and movements without the use of vision.
 The literature out there is sparse.
 If you are hoping that a lot of research on this topic exists, and that your pediatrician understands why your child can’t grasp a pencil but can squeeze the @@#$% out of Play-Doh, good luck.
 Who will understand you?
 Your OT.

 Here is a simple explanation of how proprioception and kinesthesia affect function.
-Consider the process for touch-typing to better understand these senses.
+Consider the process for touch-typing.
 Your awareness of your hand’s position while at rest on the home row is proprioception.
-You know where your movement starting and end points are via proprioception.
-Your awareness of the degree of movement in a joint while typing is kinesthesia.
-Kinesthesia tells you that you just typed a “w” instead of an “e” without having to look at the screen or at your fingers.Your brain “knows”, through learned feedback loops, that your finger movement was too far to the left to type the letter “e”, but far enough to have been a “e”.
+You know where your movement starting and end points are via proprioception without looking.
+Your awareness of the degree of movement in a joint while you are actively typing is kinesthesia.
+Kinesthesia tells you that you just typed a “w” instead of an “e” without having to look at the screen or at your fingers.Your brain “knows”, through learned feedback loops, that your finger movement was too far to the left to type the letter “w”, but far enough to have been a “e”.
 Teachers and others call this “muscle memory”, but that is a misnomer.
 Muscles have no memory; brains do.
 And brains that aren’t getting the right information send out the wrong instructions to muscles.
 Oops!